obaidullah11/multi-agent-workflow-engine/README.md

 # Multi-Agent AI Workflow Engine

-A backend service for turning messy, unstructured text — support tickets, inbound leads, contact-form submissions — into structured, actionable data.
+A backend service for turning messy, unstructured text (support tickets, inbound leads, contact-form submissions) into structured, actionable data.
 Drop in a raw message, and it comes back tagged with a category, priority, sentiment, and a suggested next action, ready to route to whatever system needs it.

 The point of building it this way was to keep the API responsive no matter how long the AI call takes.
 Ingestion returns immediately with a task ID; the actual classification work happens in the background and shows up a moment later when you check status (or get pushed to you via webhook).